 Buying an NFT can be as simple as any other online transaction.
 OpenSea — the single largest NFT marketplace online — along with several other top NFT marketplaces like Nifty Gateway and Rarible — accept credit and debit cards as payment options.

 If you’re really looking to dive into the NFT space, though, you’re going to need to take two specific steps to ensure you have the best experience possible.

 As great as it is to see some of the biggest NFT marketplaces accept credit and cash payments, this isn’t the norm.
 Most NFTs still require users to pay for them via cryptocurrencies like Ethereum.

 So how exactly do you acquire crypto?
 Well, you can easily buy crypto with traditional fiat currencies; think of this as a Web3 money changer.
-Simply set up an account on a crypto exchange site such as Binance, then set up a buy order for a cryptocurrency.
+Simply set up an account on a crypto exchange site, then set up a buy order for a cryptocurrency.